Investment principles of the Regional Infrastructure Fund

 The position papers cover the following sectors/focus areas:

-The position papers are not exhaustive, and sectors and projects not covered by the position papers may still be covered by the RIF.
+The position papers are not exhaustive, will be added to over time, and sectors and projects not covered by the position papers may still be covered by the RIF.

 More information about eligibility: